Dante Klein

 Donny de Soet (/nl/; born 17 October 1997), also known professionally as Dante Klein (/nl/), is a Dutch DJ and record producer.
-He is best known for his collaboration with American band Cheat Codes for the single "Let Me Hold You (Turn Me On)".
+He is best known for his collaboration with American DJ trio Cheat Codes for the single "Let Me Hold You (Turn Me On)".

 Career

 Klein's first single, "Ertesuppe," was released in 2014 on Spinnin' Records and was featured on Pete Tong's BBC Radio 1.
 His 2016 collaboration "Let Me Hold You (Turn Me On)" with Cheat Codes was a commercial success and has been awarded Gold and Platinum status in several countries.
 He has also released collaborations with numerous other artists, including HAILZ, Bone Thugs n Harmony, Jantine, Dylan Jagger, Feli Ferraro, and Cimo Frankel.

 Klein has performed at numerous electronic music festivals around the world, including Tomorrowland (Belgium), Ushuaïa (Ibiza), Nova Era Festival (Portugal), Sunrise Festival (Poland), Ohrid Calling (Macedonia), Sounce Parade (South Korea), and ADE (Amsterdam).